 Where can you learn how to build better relationships with your clients?

 Again, this is what we do at OPEX.
 Our CCP Program is designed to be the place to help you learn and implement the knowledge that you need to help your clients for decades.
-Get an introduction to the same coaching principles taught in CCP by signing up for the Free Coach’s Toolkit.
+Get an introduction to the same coaching principles taught in CCP by signing up for the Free Coach’s Course.

 With some firepower behind you in terms of what certifications may help you in the bigger box gyms and what education will tangibly help you help your initial clients, let’s move on to how hard it is to get a job in the industry.